1981 - Our Twenty-Fifth Anniversary - 2006 CALIFORNIA INSTITUTE OF ELECTRONICS AND MATERIALS SCIENCE

 7. The equipment passed a periodic accuracy test in June 2005.
 Next test - June 2006.
 The linear and angular measure

-equipment and weights were calibrated in December 2005.
+equipment and weights will be calibrated in December 2005.

 TEST ENGINEER: 29